The Land Before Time VI: The Secret of Saurus Rock: Plot

 Over the next few days, incidents of bad luck plague the Valley, starting with the watering hole drying up.
 Then a tornado hits the valley, causing damage, but Cera saves the twins and Doc also saves Littlefoot.
 Dinah and Dana tell Cera's father of her courage for saving them, in which he tells his daughter that he is proud of her.
 Littlefoot's grandfather finds Doc with his grandson.
 Doc protected Littlefoot from the worst of the storm and his Grandpa thanks him.
 The adults, however, blame Doc, as the misfortunes apparently occurred after his arrival, while Littlefoot blames himself and his friends, recalling the breaking of Saurus Rock.
 Eager to exonerate Doc, Littlefoot attempts to take one of the Sharptooth's teeth to replace the broken stone.
 In the process, he discovers the Allosaurus is still alive.
-After temporarily escaping the Allosaurus, Littlefoot is attacked by a Tyrannosaurus, with his Grandpa intervening, having been led there by Littlefoot's friends.
-Soon, the Allosaurus returns and works together with the Tyrannosaurus to take down Grandpa Longneck and easily overpower him.
+After escaping, Littlefoot is attacked by a Tyrannosaurus, with his Grandpa intervening, having been led there by Littlefoot's friends.
+Soon, the Allosaurus returns and works together with the Tyrannosaurus to take down Grandpa Longneck.
 However, Doc comes to the rescue.
 The sharpteeth charge through and run into the rock spire and fall down.
 The two long necks work together to pull down the rock tower to crush the carnivores to death.
 One of the teeth from the Allosaurus falls out, and the children use it to repair Saurus Rock.

-Doc departs, remarking that Littlefoot already has a hero on whom to depend on, referring to his Grandpa.
+Doc departs, remarking that Littlefoot already has a hero on whom to depend, referring to his Grandpa.
 Littlefoot asks his Grandpa if the bad luck will finally be over.
 They both agree that while there is no such thing as bad luck, there is also no harm in making sure.
-Littlefoot and Cera later build a legend of their own based on this new paradigm, portraying Grandpa Longneck as a hero and savior called "The Brave, Great Dinosaur".
+Littlefoot and Cera later build a legend of their own based on this new paradigm, portraying Grandpa Longneck as a hero called "The Brave, Great Dinosaur".